Blog posts are like wine: the older they get, the better they become!

 - Rename the image to make it relevant.

 If an article is completely outdated and its information is of no current use, you should no-index it or remove it completely.
 I prefer to remove such content.
-In fact, in the past three months I have deleted over 300 posts from ShoutMeLoud.
-That’s a very large number, and I have noticed a significant increase in the site’s search engine ranking as a result.
+In fact, in the past three months I have deleted over 300+ thin content from ShoutMeLoud.
+That’s more than 11% of published content, and I have noticed a significant increase in the site’s search engine ranking as a result.

 Sometimes one of your posts falls among the first search engine results.
 Make sure to maintain and add more value to such posts to lower your bounce rate and increase the ranking of other pages.
-You can use a service like SEMRUSH or GA JS bookmarklet to find what keyword your post is ranking for, and then you can use a plugin like EasyWPSEO to further optimize and target your post for certain keywords.
-I do this often, and it helps me to drive traffic to those posts which were formerly sitting idle and attracting no traffic at all.
+You can use a service like SEMRUSH or GA JS bookmarklet to find what keyword your post is ranking for, and further optimize and target your post for certain keywords.
+I do this often, and it helps me to drive traffic to those posts that were formerly sitting idle and attracting no traffic at all.

 If your post is missing a meta description, you should write one and add it to improve the SEO score further.